2025 World Figure Skating Championships: Men's singles

-Defending World champion Ilia Malinin of the United States entered the competition heavily favored to win.
-Malinin had not lost a competition all season, but still felt grief over the loss of friends and training partners who had died on American Airlines Flight 5342.
-Malinin stated that he wanted to deliver a performance that he and everyone could be proud of.
+Defending World champion Ilia Malinin of the United States had not lost a competition all season and entered the competition heavily favored to win.
+Malinin was grieved by the loss of friends and training partners who had died in the Potomac crash and said he wanted to deliver a performance that he and everyone could be proud of.
 When asked about rivals, Malinin responded, "I would consider myself to be my biggest rival...
 I always like to compete against myself and to really just push my own limit."

 Yuma Kagiyama of Japan entered the World Championships after losing to Cha Jun-hwan of South Korea at the 2025 Asian Winter Games.
 Experimenting with new technical content and new jumps had led to a very inconsistent season, and a World Championship medal, although in reach, was not a certainty.
-Adam Siao Him Fa of France, who had been the last skater to beat Malinin in competition, had also had an inconsistent season, having lost his European Championship title to Lukas Britschgi of Switzerland and also having withdrawn from the Grand Prix of Figure Skating Final due to a persistent ankle injury.
-Due to the injury which had plagued him all season, he chose to simplify his technical content in order to achieve some consistency and allow his injury to heal properly, as his stamina due to the injury was causing mistakes, including at the 2024 Cup of China, where he had appeared visibly exhausted at the end of the free skate.
+Adam Siao Him Fa of France, who had been the last skater to beat Malinin in competition, had also had an inconsistent season, having lost his European Championship title to Lukas Britschgi of Switzerland and also having withdrawn from the Grand Prix of Figure Skating Final due to a persistent ankle injury, which had affected his performance and caused mistakes throughout the season.
+The injury's effect on his stamina was visible at the 2024 Cup of China, where he had appeared visibly exhausted at the end of the free skate.
+To help his ankle heal properly, and to achieve some consistency, Siao Him Fa chose to simplify his technical content for the World Championship.

-Mikhail Shaidorov of Kazakhstan, who had replaced Siao Him Fa at the Grand Prix Final and ultimately finished there in fourth place, had also recently won the 2025 Four Continents Championships by a margin of 20 points.
+Mikhail Shaidorov of Kazakhstan, who had replaced Siao Him Fa at the Grand Prix Final and ultimately finished there in fourth place, had also recently won the 2025 Four Continents Championships by a margin of twenty points.
 Additionally, Shaidorov had become the first skater to land a difficult triple Axel-quadruple toe loop jump combination earlier in the season.